 Source code builds are scanned for vulnerabilities prior to production release.
 We perform static analysis security testing (SAST) to analyze source code before compiling to validate the use of secure coding policies.
 We also perform dynamic analysis security testing (DAST) on fully compiled software to test security of fully integrated and running code.

 The Absolute Platform supports the latest industry-standard secure cipher suites and protocols to encrypt all traffic in transit.
 We encrypt customer data at rest.
 We also enforce full disk encryption for company-issued laptops.

 In addition to system monitoring and logging, we have implemented firewalls that are configured according to industry best practices, and ports not utilized for delivery of Absolute services are blocked.

-We monitor the changing cryptographic landscape closely and make commercially reasonable efforts to upgrade the Absolute platform to respond to new cryptographic weaknesses as they are discovered and implement best practices as they evolve.
-For encryption in transit, Absolute does this while also balancing the need for compatibility for older clients.
+We monitor the changing cryptographic landscape closely and make commercially reasonable efforts to upgrade the Absolute Platform to respond to new cryptographic weaknesses as they are discovered and implement best practices as they evolve.
+For encryption in transit, Absolute does this while also balancing the need for compatibility for legacy clients.

 All of the data in transit that crosses the Absolute private cloud boundaries is encrypted at all times.
 Absolute uses a proprietary protocol for device/server communications.
 Communications from the devices are initially encrypted and authenticated using a public 3072-bit key that is updated periodically.